-III.8.2 Committee Composition
+III.9.2 Committee Composition

 In addition to the PhD advisor, the PhD committee should consist of at least two additional ladder faculty members, one of whom must be from the home department.
-Although doctoral committees must consist of at least 3 ladder faculty, students are encouraged to include additional faculty members, especial those from outside the department, as a diversity of perspectives can benefit the student's doctoral work.
-Thus, the particular composition and size of the committee should be dictated by the student's research interests and, in the case of interdisciplinary emphases, must also fulfill the requirements of the particular emphasis (typically one committee member must represent the emphasis on the committee.)
+Although doctoral committees must consist of at least 3 ladder faculty, students are encouraged to include additional faculty members, especially those from outside the department, as a diversity of perspectives can benefit the student's doctoral work.
+Thus, the particular composition and size of the committee should be dictated by the student's research interests.
+In the case of interdisciplinary emphases, the committee composition must also fulfill the requirements of the particular emphasis (typically one committee member must represent the emphasis on the committee.)

-III.8.3 How to Choose PhD Committee Members
+III.9.3 How to Choose PhD Committee Members